 Foundation of Roba

-Driven by a passion for metal, we founded our family business Roba Metals in 1937.
+In 1937, driven by a passion for metal, we established our family business Roba Metals.
 In more than 80 years, we have grown to become the international and independent metal business that we are today.
 Nowadays, our originally Dutch company has offices and plants in six different countries, while we are active worldwide.
 Our history is unique, and has shaped us.
 It has developed our character and the values that Roba still stands for, until this day.

 Right from the start of the war in the Netherlands, Baruch and Cohn realise all too soon that as Jews, they are likely to be stripped of their positions and their property.
 When the German occupier lays claim on the company’s office at the Nieuwe Doelenstraat 6-8, Roba soon finds new premises at the Van Baerlestraat 76.
 As a precautionary measure, Baruch and Cohn also appoint a non-Jewish director: Mr B.C.W.
 Koers.
 Baruch and Cohn’s suspicions prove well-founded, when in late 1940 the first ordinance aimed at removing Jews from the business community comes into force.
 The Germans appoint an administrator to oversee business at Roba.